Commodity trading in India: Basics and FAQ

 What is a commodity?

-A commodity is a group of assets/goods whether they are related to food, energy or metals, are an important part of everyday life, that is alternate and exchangeable by nature.
+A commodity is a group of assets/goods that are important in everyday life, such as food, energy or metals.
+A commodity is alternate and exchangeable by nature.
 It can be categorized as every kind of movable good that can be bought and sold, except for actionable claims and money.

-Commodity trading in India started way back even before it started in many other countries.
-Yet, foreign invasions and ruling, natural calamities and countless government policies and their amendments were major reasons for the diminishing of commodity trading.
-Today, though there are various other forms of stock market/share market trades, commodity trading regained its importance.
+Commodity trading in India started way back in time, even before it did in many other countries.
+But, foreign invasions and ruling, natural calamities, and countless government policies and their amendments were major reasons for the diminishing of commodity trading.
+Today, even though there are various other forms of stock market/share market trades, commodity trading has regained its importance.

 Where to invest in commodities?

-There are six major commodity trading exchanges in India.
-They are:
+There are six major commodity trading exchanges in India as listed below.